ahmedrad/sliiide/README.md

 ####this plugin officially supports chrome, firefox, safari, IE 10/11 and Edge

 ##How to use it?
-1- Download the sliiide js file (or the minified version) from the github repo, include the js file before the body end tag and make sure jQuery is included before it
+1- Download the sliiide js file (or the minified version) from the github repo, include the js file before the body end tag and make sure jQuery is included before it.
+Or just use bower "bower install sliiide"

 2- you’ll need a div (a nav menu or whatever you have in mind) and set its visibility to hidden.
 PLEASE MAKE SURE THIS DIV IS A DIRECT CHILD OF THE BODY ELEMENT.
 You also need a settings object.
 ```